9 Productive Things To Do On Your Phone

 What better thing that comes in handy that you bring everywhere with you is your phone.
 Yes, your smartphone because we all know you can't do as much if you're using an old outdated phone.

-You can do pretty much anything on your phone (except for you know, the practical stuff like trying to bring virtual reality into reality).
-That's why I've made a list of things you can do on your phone when you're sitting in the waiting room at a doctor's appointment etc.
+That's why I've made a list of productive things to do on your phone when you're sitting in the waiting room at a doctor's appointment etc.

 So grab your mug of coffee or tea and let's get right into it!